exponea/exponea-flutter-sdk/Documentation/in-app-messages.md

 #### Troubleshoot in-app messages preloading issues

-- The SDK requests in-app messages from the Engagement platform any time one of the following occurs:
+- The SDK requests in-app messages from the {user.mkg} platform any time one of the following occurs:
   - `ExponeaPlugin.identifyCustomer` is called
   - `ExponeaPlugin.anonymize` is called
   - Any event (except push notification clicked or opened, or session ends) is tracked **and** the in-app messages cache is older than 30 minutes
-- The SDK should subsequently receive a response from the Engagement platform containing all available in-app messages targeted at the current customer.
+- The SDK should subsequently receive a response from the {user.mkg} platform containing all available in-app messages targeted at the current customer.
 The SDK preloads these messages in a local cache.
-- If you create or modify an in-app message in Engagement, typically any changes you made are reflected in the SDK after 30 minutes due to the SDK caching in-app messages.
+- If you create or modify an in-app message in {user.mkg}, typically any changes you made are reflected in the SDK after 30 minutes due to the SDK caching in-app messages.
 Call `ExponeaPlugin.identifyCustomer` or `ExponeaPlugin.anonymize` to trigger reloading so changes are reflected immediately.
 - Analyze the [log messages](#log-messages) to determine whether the SDK requested and received in-app messages and preloaded your message.
 - If the SDK requested and received in-app messages but didn't preload your message:
   - The local cache may be outdated.
 Wait for or trigger the next preload.
   - The current customer may not match the audience targeted by the in-app message.
-Verify the message's audience in Engagement.
+Verify the message's audience in {user.mkg}.

 > ❗️
 >